rhshi/TensorDecomposition.jl/README.md

 # TensorDecomposition

 [![Build Status](https://github.com/rhshi/TensorDecomposition.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/rhshi/TensorDecomposition.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This repository is Julia code for the paper "Efficient Tensor Decomposition via Moment Matrix Extension."
+This repository is Julia code for the paper: Bobby Shi, Julia Lindberg, Joe Kileel, "Efficient Tensor Decomposition via Moment Matrix Extension", arXiv:2506.22564 (2025).
 This code includes an implementation of efficient moment matrix extension via linear algebraic operations, requiring no symbolic algebra packages.
 Also included is an implementation of monomial decomposition via a paramaterization of the space of decompositions.

 ## Proofs
 As described in the paper, included are computer assisted proofs for efficient formats in `proofs/4-17.jld2` for $n=4, \dots, 17$; for each $n$ we give a prime $p$ and an explicit specialization of points.
 We use the computer algebra package Nemo to perform computations over finite fields; some examples are given in `proofs/example.ipynb`, giving specializations such that $\mathbf{A}$ is full column rank over finite fields.